Clara-M-Grossl/Offensive_Security_UFSC/satech2025/medium.md

 # SawCTF Write-up

 ## Synopsis
-[cite_start]CTF inspired by the movie Saw, created by OFFSEC for SATECH/UFSC 2025[cite: 245]. [cite_start]This CTF involves a machine running HTTP and SSH services with vulnerabilities[cite: 246]. [cite_start]The solution primarily relies on source code analysis and hash cracking to obtain a user and password[cite: 246].
+CTF inspired by the movie Saw, created by OFFSEC for SATECH/UFSC 2025.
+This CTF involves a machine running HTTP and SSH services with vulnerabilities.
+The solution primarily relies on source code analysis and hash cracking to obtain a user and password.

 ## Enumeration
 The initial reconnaissance was done with an `nmap` scan to identify open ports and services on the machine.